solo-io/dev-portal-starter/README.md

 ### Colors

-[Sass](https://sass-lang.com/) and class names are used for styling, and Sass variables are used throughout the app.

-Colors may be overridden in `./projects/ui/src/Styles/_constants.scss`.
-See `_default-constants.scss` for the variable names that can be overridden.
+Components from the [Mantine library](https://v6.mantine.dev/) are used across the app.
+Both Mantine and custom components use the colors defined in `./projects/ui/src/Styles/colors.ts`.
+See `./projects/ui/src/Styles/global-styles/mantine-theme.ts` for how this maps to the Mantine library components.

 ### Logo